 How Long Does Tummy Tuck Surgery Take?

 The length of the surgery will depend on the extent of your tummy tuck and whether or not you need liposuction as well.
 You’ll know approximately how many hours it will take before you head into surgery.
-With the 2 more extensive tummy tucks—the standard and extended—your surgeon may recommend or require that you have a trained after-care nurse for your first post-surgical night.
+With the more extensive tummy tucks—the standard, extended, and circumferential—your surgeon may recommend or require that you have a trained after-care nurse for your first post-surgical night.
 This ensures that you are receiving proper care and observation.